 What is the Florida DMV Secure Power of Attorney (POA)?

-The Florida DMV Secure Power of Attorney (POA) is a legal document that allows an agent to handle vehicle-related tasks on behalf of the principal, such as title transfers, registration, and sales, while ensuring compliance with state regulations.
+Florida DMV Secure Power of Attorney (POA) is a legal document that authorizes an agent to perform vehicle-related tasks like title transfer, registration, and sales on behalf of the principal, and at the same time, is a way of not violating the state regulations.

 How do I obtain a Florida DMV Secure POA?